Azure Event Grid Alternatives: Comparing Hookdeck, Amazon EventBridge, Google Eventarc, and Confluent Kafka

 Amazon EventBridge key features

-• Event sources: EventBridge accepts events from more than 100 other AWS products, as well as a handful of external tools such as Stripe.
+- Event sources: EventBridge accepts events from more than 100 other AWS products, as well as a handful of partner tools such as Stripe.
 You can also create your own integrations using EventBridge's PutEvents API, Java SDK, and CLI.

-• Limited in-flight processing: If you need more than simple text transformations, EventBridge asks you to route events to your own Lambda functions, other Amazon products, or external systems such as Apache Spark.
+- Limited in-flight processing: If you need more than filtering and simple text transformations, EventBridge asks you to route events to your own Lambda functions, other Amazon products, or external systems such as Apache Spark.

-• One part of a broader AWS ecosystem: For most event-driven architectures, EventBridge won't give you everything you need.
-Instead, you'll need to mix and match with other tools, such as Amazon API Gateway, Amazon Cloudfront, and AWS Lambda.
+- One part of a broader AWS ecosystem: For most event-driven architectures, EventBridge won't give you everything you need.
+Instead, you'll need to mix and match with other tools, such as Amazon API Gateway, Amazon CloudWatch, and AWS Lambda.

 Although implementation details differ, both Event Grid and EventBridge offer similar functionality and levels of services when it comes to security, compliance, scalability, reliability, and observability.